turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 4. Technical Projects
 5. Work Experience
 6. Education and Training

-* If you have a resume draft completed you can review the following the [Resume checklist and resources](https://careerdev.turing.edu/resources/resume_resources) to review any sections you want clarification on.

-Next, use the CV Compiler to analyze and score your resume.
+Once you have a draft use the CV Compiler to analyze and score your resume.
 It give recommendations on how it can be improved.
 This step must be done before submitting to a Career Specialist for review and feedback.

 Follow these steps to upload your Resume Rough Draft to to the CV Compiler:
 * Go [here](https://cvcompiler.com/students/turingschool)